JvanKatwijk/drm-receiver/README.md

 Decoder issues
 -----------------------------------------------------------------------

-A decoder gets as input a sample stream, in our case with a rate of 12000 samples a second.
+A decoder gets as input a sample stream, in our case the sample stream has a rate of 12000 samples a second.
-Of course, the first question that needs to be solved is what mode and spectrum occupancy the transmission has.
+Of course, the first question that needs to be solved is what mode and spectrum occupancy the transmission has and where do the "words" start.

 The *Mode* can be determined by correlation, the length of the prefix, mentioned before, is different for each mode.
-Mode detection is simply by correlating the prefix with the supposed end of word.
+Mode detection is then simply by correlating the prefix with the supposed end of word and finding the best match.
 In order to get a more reliable result, the process is done over a range of words, say 15 to 20.

 Of course, by detecting the mode, the first sample of a word is detected simultaneously.
-A minor issue, though not unimportant is that there might be a clock offset in the decoder, compared to the clock in the transmitter.
+A minor issue, though not unimportant is that there might be a clock offset in the decoder compared to the clock in the transmitter.
-This might imply that after the transmitter has sent N * 320 samples, the receiver may be one or two samples off.
+This might imply that after the transmitter has sent a number samples, the receiver may be one or two samples off.
 So, a continuous monitoring that the time synchonization is still OK is a must.